aomlomics/tourmaline/README.md

 ### Install

 Before you download the Tourmaline commands and directory structure from GitHub, you first need to install QIIME 2, Snakemake, and the other dependencies of Tourmaline.
 Two options are provided: a native installation on a Mac or Linux system and a Docker image/container.
+If you have a Mac with an Apple M1 chip, we recommend using Docker to install, following the M1 chip instructions.
 See the [Install](https://github.com/aomlomics/tourmaline/wiki/2-Install) page for more details.

 #### Option 1: Native installation